rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 These skills are a prerequisite for the administration of your databases.

-In the next chapter, we will see how to install the MySQL database instead of the MariaDB fork.
+In the next section, you will see how to install the MySQL database instead of the MariaDB fork.

 ## Mysql

 In this chapter, you will learn how to install MySQL server.

-We're only going to cover the notable differences between the MariaDB and MySQL versions.
+Only notable differences between the MariaDB and MySQL versions are included.

 ****

 **Objectives**: In this chapter, you will learn how to:

 :heavy_check_mark: install, configure and secure MariaDB server and MySQL server;

 :checkered_flag: **RDBMS**, **database**, **MariaDB**, **MySQL**

 **Knowledge**: :star: :star: :star:
 **Complexity**: :star: :star: :star:

 **Reading time**: 10 minutes

 ****

-### Installation
+### Installation of MySQL

 By default, the installed version of MySQL is version 8.0.